-If in the ROS Service logs you experience the error: incoming connection failed: unable to receive data from sender, check sender’s logs for details, please ignore it.
-The error message is generated by ROS internally as a side effect of the sniffing done by the cloud bridge so as to determine metadata related to ROSmsg type for the service.
+If in the ROSmsg logs you experience the error: incoming connection failed: unable to receive data from sender, check sender’s logs for details, please ignore it.
+The error message is generated by ROS internally as a side effect of the sniffing done by the cloud bridge so as to determine metadata related to ROS message type for the service.
 It has no other effects on your code and/or the code’s functionality, and you can safely ignore it.

 /robotP/cmd_vel ———–> /cmd_vel

-While creating the package, in the additional information section, when one adds inbound ROS topics one can select the can be targeted .
+To provide this hint while creating the package, in the Additional Information section, when one adds inbound ROS topics/services/actions one can select the can be targeted.
 This metadata is used by the platform to bridge communications and enforce alias constraints.

 When a package declares a ROS interface like a ROS topic/service/action, it is automatically made available to ROS nodes of other deployments linked via the available design patterns like a dependent deployment.